bwDraco/HI64/README.md

  6. The measured memory bandwidth, in MB/s.

-These data may be used with applications such as Microsoft Excel, OpenOffice/LibreOffice Calc, or gnuplot to generate charts which provide a visualization of the performance characteristics of a computer.
+These data may be used with applications such as Microsoft Excel, OpenOffice/LibreOffice Calc, or gnuplot to generate graphs which provide a visualization of the performance characteristics of a computer.
 Information about a computer's caches and memory size can be obtained through interpretation of these graphs.
 For more information about how to read these graphs, see the